canonical/sdcore-ausf-k8s-operator/terraform/modules/terraform-juju-sdcore-ausf-k8s/README.md

 ## Module structure

 - **main.tf** - Defines the Juju application to be deployed.
-- **variables.tf** - Allows customization of the deployment.
-Except for exposing the deployment options (Juju model name, channel or application name) also models the charm configuration.
+- **variables.tf** - Allows customization of the deployment by exposing the deployment options (Juju model name, channel or application name).
 - **output.tf** - Responsible for integrating the module with other Terraform modules, primarily by defining potential integration endpoints (charm integrations), but also by exposing the application name.
 - **terraform.tf** - Defines the Terraform provider.
--

 ## Using sdcore-ausf-k8s base module in higher level modules

 If you want to use `sdcore-ausf-k8s` base module as part of your Terraform module, import it